 The simplest workout rule is also one of the hardest to follow: Don’t do anything that hurts.

-Why is it difficult?
-An experienced lifter hates to be told he can’t do an exercise that worked when he was 30 or 40, even if it now irritates his shoulders while he’s doing it.
-Meanwhile, someone who’s new to strength training may not realize she’s rubbed her joints the wrong way until she wakes up in the middle of the night with throbbing pain.
-By then, it’s too late to figure out which exercise caused the problem.
+Why is it so difficult?
+If you’re an experienced lifter, you probably don’t like to be told that you can’t do an exercise that worked when you were 30 or 40, even if it now irritates your shoulder.
+Or if you’re new to strength training, you may not realize you rubbed your joints the wrong way until it’s too late.

-To avoid shoulder pain, Somerset has two big rules.
+To avoid shoulder pain, Somerset recommends two guiding principles.